Skip to main content

 How to save money on pillows

 The easiest way to save money on pillows is to buy them when they are on sale.
-Look for promotions around Memorial Day, 4th of July, Labor Day, or Black Friday.
+Look for promotions around Memorial Day, the 4th of July, Labor Day, or Black Friday.
 You can also save money by choosing a pillow with a free trial period and free returns, because then you can get your money back if you don’t like the pillow.

 And some companies, like Lagoon, let you use your HSA/FSA fund to pay for a pillow, which can save you some money.